Hidroerg_en

 • it helps reducing the external energy dependence, through lower fossil fuel imports (oil, natural gas and coal).

-• it helps Portugal fulfilling the commitments undertaken, and achieving the targets set at international level, namely in the Kyoto Protocol, in the Paris Agreement and in European Community legislation (Directive 2009/28/CE and the agreement established in July of 2018 for the objectives Energy Climate 2030).
+• it helps Portugal fulfilling the commitments undertaken, and achieving the targets set at international level, namely in the Kyoto Protocol, in the Paris Agreement and in European Community legislation - Directive (EU) 2018/2001 of the European Parliament and of the Council of 11 December 2018, amended by the Directive (EU) 2023/2413 of the European Parliament and of the Council of 18 October 2023.

 • it complements other forms of electricity production, thus contributing to diversify and disseminate the means of production.